MailTape/MailTape-v1/_posts/2020-06-14-Klo-Pelgag.md

 ---
 <p id="introduction">This morning we welcome [Klô Pelgag](https://www.klopelgag.com/) to select three Sunday morning songs.
 <br><br>
-Native of the Gaspé Peninsula in Québec, Klô Pelgag is an uncompromising storyteller who tells stories with a feverish and sensitive urgency.
+Native of the Gaspé Peninsula in Québec, Klô Pelgag is an uncompromising artist who tells stories with a feverish and sensitive urgency.
 Often described as baroque, her universe full of boldness and meticulously imaged lyrics, pushing the walls of our little apartments without any effort.</p>

 # Klô Pelgag's selection